TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

 -   Was able to solve 2 problems in CP-5.
-Ranked -
 -   Wish i was able to solve the third one too...
 I thought i was using the right logic..but somehow it wasnt right totally...Will check it out again.

 ---